yrikw/marketplace_app/README.md

 ## Explain the different high-level components (abstractions) in your app

 ## Detail any third party services that your app will use
+- Device
+Device is installed to handle user authentication and user account creation.
+User can sign-up with their e-mail and password, then they can create a profile detail.
+In the application, "current_user" is used to share items, purchase items and create a profile.
+This allows to show the functions only sign-up user can use.

+- Amazon S3
+Amazon S3 is one of the object storage service that provides data availability, security and performance.
+In this application, this is used for image upload.
+It allows user to upload many images and stored them with a strong security.

+- Stripe
+Stripe allows to handle payment system.
+User can purchase items and pay thorugh this service with a credit card.
+Also, they can check receipt after purchase.
+The payment is also stored as data in the payment table so if there is something problem, the administer can track it.

 ## Describe your projects models in terms of the relationships (active record associations) they have with each other
 In this project, there are listing model, category model, measurement model, user model, order model, profile model and location mode.
 In those models, there is defined how to make relations between different databases and also the data should be stored.
 For example, user can have many listing items.
 Listing item is included category and measurements.
 When the user wants to delete the item, the data in category and measurement should be deleted too.
 However if the models don't have relationships each other, we have to write a code for each database so to define the relationship makes  code simpler and easier.
 For user, user can have one profile and location belongs to the profile.
 If we use "accepts_nested_attributes_for", it allows to save profile data and location data in the same view.